 If the student organization has sufficient funding to cover expenses for a speaker, the speaker may be reimbursed directly.
 As with all reimbursements, the speaker must submit original receipts and a completed reimbursement form.
 It is beneficial to complete this form while the speaker is on campus.
 The treasurer should complete as much of the form as possible and get any additional information, including a signature, while the speaker is on campus.
 The speaker can then send original receipts after the trip is complete.
 The treasurer may also want to have the speaker sign a Missing Receipt Affidavit in the event that a receipt is lost.
 If you have questions regarding reimbursing a speaker, please contact the Dean of Students Office before the event.

-If your organization has a bill that needs to be paid directly, please submit the original bill to the Dean of Students Office.
+If your organization has a bill that needs to be paid directly, please submit the original bill to the Dean of Students Office 30 days prior to being due, with a completed W-9 form for outside vendors.
 If you wish to have a bill sent directly to the Dean of Students Office for payment, you should notify the office in advance.
 The bill should include the name of the student organization.

 - Service Providers (DJs, Caterers, Referees, Coaches, etc.)

 You should not pay service providers directly.
-Ask the provider to submit an invoice to the organization and bring the invoice to the Dean of Students Office for direct payment.
+Ask the provider to submit an invoice (and a completed W-9 form for outside vendors) to the organization and bring both to the Dean of Students Office for direct payment.
 To pay a disc jockey, referee, or other service provider, the invoice must include the following information: